-Webcourses: This class will be conducted remotely by Zoom.
+Webcourses: This class will be conducted in class and by Zoom simultaneously.
 All the registered students can review the recorded lectures.

 Laptop Usage: Students are encouraged to use a laptop during lecture.
 I will email students my lecture notes in pdf file.
 Students are welcome to download the presentation files and bring their tablets to class.